RStevensonR/INF585-CSC51085EP/06_deformers/b_laplacian_deformation/README.md

         + handle the two types of constraints: fixed positions, and target one.
 > [!NOTE]
-> You will need to compute the one ring of your surface
+> You will need to compute the one ring of your surface.

 > Check the specific structure of your matrix with a coarse mesh (you can print it on the command line).

-> If you don't translate your constraints, the solution should be the initial planar grid surface
+> If you don't translate your constraints, the solution should be the initial planar grid surface.

 > You can solve three systems in x, y, and z coordinates using the same matrix, but different rhs.

 > Using a guess solution with the "LeastSquaresConjugateGradient" helps to speed up the solution.

 ![sol_laplacian1](sollaplaceplane.gif) ![sol_laplacian2](sollaplacebunny.gif)